MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-entities.md

 - When you open the Entities page, the **Data** tab is selected by default (shown in red above) and the Data table is opened.
 The Data table provides details around each of this entity's records, including the record's value, when it was created, and when was it last refreshed.

-- When you select the **Fields** tab (shown in blue below), the Fields table opens.
-This table shows the details of each of this entity's fields, including the field's name, data type, and type.
-For the data shown below, no types were identified but for other datasets, types may be identified. **Types** stand here for CDM-associated types and hence can differ from those records' data types which are not CDM-related.
+- When you select the Fields tab (shown in red box) you will be able to view all the details for the selected entity, such as fields name, data type and type. **Type** stand here for CDM-associated types and hence can differ from those records' data types which are not CDM-related.

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-entities-fields.png "Data manager fields")